 The proposed Trinity Parkway will connect Interstate 35E to U.S. 175, providing a new, approximately 9-mile relief route around the west and south sides of Dallas’ central business district.
-Initially, six and four lanes will be constructed, with the ultimate facility being six lanes.
-When complete, the Trinity Parkway will be a tolled bypass around downtown Dallas, which will provide traffic relief for the I-30 and I-35E corridors.
+The Trinity Parkway would be a six-lane, tolled bypass around downtown Dallas, which would provide traffic relief for the I-30 and I-35E corridors.
 The NTTA is managing ongoing environmental clearance and preliminary engineering efforts to advance the project.
 The project may go through a market valuation process, a joint NTTA-TxDOT effort, as outlined in Senate Bill 792, passed by the 80th Texas Legislature.

 A 1997 Major Investment Study identified the construction of a new roadway in the Trinity River area as one of several projects that would relieve congestion near downtown Dallas.
 Due to its proximity to other planned Trinity River improvements, environmental analysis continues to be comprehensive and extensive.

 Funding for the planning and environmental study tasks is provided by the City of Dallas.
 In a 1998 ballot initiative, voters approved $84 million for the Trinity Parkway project.
 Per an agreement between NTTA and the City of Dallas, this amount will fund the environmental and permitting costs, with the remaining balance used for right-of-way acquisition, utility adjustments, design and construction.
 Additional funding sources for construction, operations and maintenance will be identified later in the project.
 As various project components are finalized, it is anticipated that future funding agreements will identify the cost shares of other funding partners.